ben1/Algorithm-Experiments/README.md

 ## TODO

 * Add more comments
-* Make the multithreaded scheduler nicer to use!
+* Make the multithreaded scheduler nicer to use.
 * Make the threads wait on a signal when inactive
 * Keep track of what jobs have completed which parts of the sort by using atomic max / min